DrThomasAger/smile/README.md

 Using these lines we have now established the basis of our prompt, the model will respond with the name tag, meaning it is embodying a role.
 We just need to write some role instructions, e.g.

-`Write in comprehensive, lengthy paragraphs.`
+`Write in multiple comprehensive, lengthy paragraphs.`

-Because of our name tag, the model will persist over multiple turns with the same instructions.
+Because of our name tag, the model will persist in following the instructions over multiple turns.

 Right now, our prompt has no topic.
 Let's add one: